6estates/idp-tutorial/README.md

 The backend service is a Web Service developed using Spring Boot.

-Please refer to the [README](./backend/README.md) in the folder of `backend` to start the Web service.
+Please refer to the [README](./backend/README.md) in the `backend` folder to start the Web service.

 ## 2 To Start the Dashboard

-The Dashboard is a developed using Nodejs.
+The Dashboard is developed using Nodejs.

-Please refer to the [README](./frontend/README.md) in the folder of `frontend` to start the Dashboard.
+Please refer to the [README](./frontend/README.md) in the `frontend` folder to start the Dashboard.

 ## 3 How to use

-After you successfully start both services, you can open a web browser, enter the URL: http://localhost:8080/.
+After you successfully start both services, you can open a web browser and enter the URL: http://localhost:8080/.

-Now you shall see the dashboard like the above image and have a trial by simply uploading a file.
+Now you shall see that the dashboard looks like the image above and you can start a trial by simply uploading a file.

 ## 4 Any Issues & Feedbacks?